What is Prioritization?

 Let’s say she goes with the direct mail campaign.
 She might decide to organize her tasks based on the Eisenhower Method of Prioritization.
 Remember, her tasks are:

 - Set up meetings with advertising agencies

 Setting up the meetings with advertising agencies as well as deciding which one to go with might be categorized under Critical and Urgent since she wants to get the word out about her company as soon as possible.
-Designing the advertisement at this time is Critical, but Not Urgent as she has not decided which agency to go with yet.
+Designing the advertisement at the time Critical, but Not Urgent as she has not decided which agency to go with yet.

-Now, let’s say that she finally decides on a company to work with, but the company’s deadline to be featured in this month’s advertising envelope is in one week.
+Now, let’s say that she finally decides on a company to work with, but the company’s deadline to be featured in this month’s advertising packet is in one week.
 That means she has to work quickly and decide what she wants to focus her efforts on.

 To figure this out, perhaps she will use the MoSCoW Method to decide what she must have, should have, could have, and won’t have.

 She decides that she must have graphics with explanations and costs to show what the technology company offers.

 She should decide on some deals and coupons to include in the advertisement to bring more people into the store; however, her priority is getting all of the graphics and explanations.
 If she finishes those, then she can consider what promotions to use.